 And then there was washing.
 Time-consuming enough when you have shoulder-length hair, more so when your hair – as with Elisabeth – reaches down to the floor: a quick dousing and a bit of soap wasn’t quite what the royal coiffure demanded.

-Washing her hair was a day’s work for Elisabeth.
+Washing her hair involved a day’s work for Elisabeth.
 And she did it using an essence of egg and cognac.
-The combination is hard to credit, but given Elisabeth’s continent-wide reputation for beauty it must have worked.
+The combination seems hard to credit, but given Elisabeth’s continent-wide reputation for beauty it must have worked.

 Now, I’m no beauty product expert (on account of being largely not beautiful) but my understanding is that egg is actually a recognised shampoo alternative.
 Something about the natural ingredients cleansing, strengthening and moisturising the hair.
 (Don’t trust me on this, though).

 So Sisi was not actually being unusual.
 As for the cognac, well, there I’m at a loss.
 Perhaps it stimulates blood flow to the scalp?
-Or perhaps it never actually went in the shampoo but was a useful means to dull the boredom of waiting for ankle-length hair to dry?
+Or perhaps it never actually went in the shampoo but helped dull the boredom of waiting for ankle-length hair to dry?